Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 (Insert screenshot: Webflow Designer interface with callouts for navigation, elements and styling tools)

 Beginner tutorials should be short, simple and actionable.
-So that, within a few hours you can have a live site—even if you’ve never written a line of code.
+So that, within a few hours you can have a live site even if you’ve never written a line of code.
 That’s the magic of Webflow.

 👉 Need to budget your first project?
 Check Webflow pricing to see which plan fits your launch.